 Ready to make a decision?

-If you would like to accept our offer of admission, please follow the steps below to begin your graduate education adventure at Northwestern; the MSLCE program team is here to make sure your transition from applicant to student is a seamless as possible.
-If you have any questions as you move through these steps please do not hesitate to contact us directly at 847.467.7117 or by email at firstname.lastname@example.org.
+If you would like to accept our offer of admission, please follow the steps below to begin your graduate education adventure at Northwestern; the MSLCE program team is here to make sure your transition from applicant to student is as seamless as possible.
+If you have any questions as you move through these steps, please do not hesitate to contact us directly at 847.467.7117 or by email at firstname.lastname@example.org.

 If you have decided to decline our offer of admission, please email email@example.com.